HOME > READING

 • Evidence suggests that this therapy may aid in preventing osteoporosis and reducing the risk of broken bones.

-• Assists in reducing mortality, some heart disease, and dementia if implemented before 60-years-old or during the first ten years of menopause.
+• Assists in reducing mortality, and some heart disease if implemented before 60-years-old or during the first ten years of menopause.

 • Eliminating the need to take multiple treatments to alleviate menopause symptoms.

 Moreover, having healthy habits in everyday life can complement such benefits.
-Specifically, a healthy diet and weight, exercising regularly, and avoiding smoking (AAFP, 2020).
+Specifically, a healthy diet and weight, exercising regularly, and avoiding smoking (7).
 The central premise of this treatment is to use the lowest doses during the shortest time possible.
 However, women with severe symptoms, a high risk of osteoporosis, and colon or rectal cancer can benefit from extending it.
-Speak to your Doctor to learn more (AAFP, 2020).
+Your medical specialist is responsible for this decision (7).

 Hormone replacement therapy: what is it and when is it recommended